|

 vegetables (except those listed in previous catagories)

-vegetable & cream soups (made with acceptable vegetables. but not with beef stock)
+vegetable & cream soups (made with acceptable vegetables.

 Study Group on Urinary Stones